Friedrich Wilhelm Fritzsche

 Friedrich Wilhelm Fritzsche (March 25, 1825 – February 5, 1905), commonly known by his middle name, was a German trade unionist and socialist politician who was elected a member of the Reichstag.
 He was a founder and President of the General German Cigar Workers' Union (ADZV) in 1865.
-The subject of police persecution for his radical political views, in 1881 Fritzsche emigrated to the United States of America, where he edited the newspaper the Philadelphia Tageblatt for a time before retiring from politics.
+The subject of police persecution for his political views, in 1881 Fritzsche emigrated to the United States of America, where he edited the newspaper the Philadelphia Tageblatt for a time before retiring from politics.

 Biography

 Early years

 Friedrich Wilhelm Fritzsche, known to his family and friends as Wilhelm, was born in Leipzig, in the Kingdom of Saxony, one of the German States, on March 25, 1825.
 His father, Wilhelm Fritzsche, was a journeyman shoemaker.

 Fritzsche was forced to work from an early age, taking his first job as a cigarmaker in 1840 at the age of 15.